Rcontre360/deep-learning-ucv-2025/tarea1/experiment/rafael_nn/README.md

 ### Type Definitions

 - **`FloatArr`**: Type alias for `NDArray[np.float64]` - represents a NumPy array of 64-bit floating point numbers.
 This is the primary data type used for all numerical computations in the package.

----
+Maybe we dont need float64 and with float32 was enough, but I didnt care about adding more performance until the library was ready.

 ## Activation Functions (`acfn.py`)